-The popularity of downloading a VPN has been growing steadily for the last few years, but that's been accelerated massively in 2020 (for obvious reasons) with more and more people wanting to work and stay entertained at home.
+The popularity of downloading a VPN has been growing steadily for the last few years, but that's been accelerated massively this year with more and more people needing to work safely and stay entertained at home.
 Is a free VPN the answer?
 And, if so, which should you go for?

 If your reason for having a VPN is just about having a bit more security on your laptop or mobile when using public Wi-Fi every now and then, a freebie can do a decent job.
 And on this page, you'll find our pick of the best options available to download today.
 We've tested and retested dozens of free VPNs and assessed their ability to keep your online activity safe and anonymous without you having to spend a cent.